zombrax1/bot/README.md

 # Whiteout Survival Discord Bot

+**Update July 09, 2025**

+- Restricted server admin alliance views to show only alliances from the current server or those explicitly added for them.
+- Fixed admin alliance visibility so permissions are applied correctly.

 Whiteout Survival Discord Bot that supports alliance management, event reminders, gift code redemption and more.

 This guide explains how to manually update your existing bot installation so that gift code redemption works again.